 Dedicated to helping you return to health as soon as possible

-Situated within Health Space 307 (a new multidisciplinary centre built on the back – literally – of Finchley Osteopathy’s success), Finchley Osteopathy provides the highest standard of osteopathic care.
+The Finchley Osteopathy Clinic provides the highest standard of osteopathic care.
 The clinic has has an outstanding reputation for successful treatment from birth to old age.
-We treat a range of acute and chronic conditions, as well as offering ongoing maintenance programmes to prevent future problems.
+We treat a range of acute and chronic conditions including back pain and sciatica, neck and shoulder pain, trapped nerves, headaches, shoulder pain, stiff and painful joints, back pain in pregnancy and much more.
+We also offer ongoing maintenance programmes to prevent future problems.

 We cover the following North London areas: Finchley, Hendon, Golders Green, Muswell Hill, East Finchley, and Woodside Park